DeltaDDN/minecraft-auto-fisher/README.md

 2024-07-21 - Added timer functions so that the autofisher will attempt to restart if no splashes detected in 30s, and gives up after 5 minutes.
 Timer doesn't start until first splash detected.

+2024-07-21 - Minor adjustments - Splash timer increased to 35s from 30 to accomodate unenchanted rods, double-click (attempt to avoid hooking incoming items) changed from 0.5 to 1.5s, and remove unnecessary imports

 ## How to use (simple) in Windows